-Taking time off from work can improve your mental health whether you take the time as sick leave, family leave, or vacation.1 Your specific situation and that of your family dictates when and how you take that time off.
-Let’s explore — is taking time off work for mental health an option for you?
+Taking time off from work can improve your mental health whether you take the time as sick leave, family leave, or vacation.1 Your specific situation and that of your family dictates when and how you take that time off, but depending on your employer, you probably have a few different options that could work for you.

-Here are some valid reasons people may need to take time off work for mental health:
+Here are some valid reasons people may need to take a stress leave from work:

-- You’re experiencing side-effects from your antidepressant and need to lie down
+- You’re experiencing side-effects from your antidepressant and you need time to adjust

 - A domestic conflict has triggered your anxiety and you need a few days off